Seizure Disorder

 Seizure Symptoms

 There are other signs of epilepsy besides seizures.
 I didn’t see any seizures, so he must not have epilepsy, right?
 Wrong!
-You may also see amnesia, anxiety, depression, headache, sleepiness, staring spells, or temporary paralysis after a seizure (even if you don’t see the seizure).
-We saw extreme tiredness in Kevin but always explained it away to something else.
+You may also see amnesia, anxiety, depression, headaches, sleepiness, staring spells, or temporary paralysis after a seizure (even if you don’t see the seizure).

 ESES: Electrical Status Epilepticus Sleep

 It is visible on a 24-hour EEG even if you are not seeing seizures.
-There’s also something called subclinical activity, which is seizure activity occurring in the brain but may not be visible via the person in front of you.
+There’s also something called subclinical activity, which is seizure activity occurring in the brain but may not be visible to the person in front of you.
 (In other words, not all seizures are visible.)

 At Risk for Seizures

 If you are at risk, continue seeing a neurologist annually.
 There were times we went 2-3 years in between neurology visits.
-As it was, we were at our local children’s hospital all the time at other specialties.
+As it was, we were at our local children’s hospital all the time, at other specialties.

-I told everyone there that we weren’t going to neurology as often because he wasn’t having seizures.
-We knew the reason for his autism so there was no reason to have neurology follow him for that.
-But due to the reasons listed above, continue to see a neurologist and schedule EEGs.
+I told everyone there that we weren’t going to see neurology as often because he wasn’t having seizures.
+We knew the reason for his autism, so there was no reason to have neurology follow him for that.

 SUDEP

-There’s something called SUDEP and you need to be aware of it.
-It’s the leading cause of death in children with epilepsy and no one likes to talk about it.
+There’s something called SUDEP, and you need to be aware of it.
+It’s the leading cause of death in children with epilepsy, and no one likes to talk about it.
 I lose sleep over wondering how long Kevin had the ESES and therefore was at risk of SUDEP.

 Keto Diet for Seizures